klaro-org/klaro-js/README.md

     npm install
     npm run-script make-dev #will run a development server npm run-script make #will build the production version

+## Contributing

+Want to contribute?
+We'd love that!

+If you have a feature request or bug to report, please fill out [a GitHub Issue](https://github.com/KIProtect/klaro/issues) to begin the conversation.

+If you want to help out, but don't know where to begin, check out [the open issues tagged "help wanted"](https://github.com/KIProtect/klaro/labels/help%20wanted).

+If you are multilingual, consider contributing a translation we don't have yet.

 ## License & Third-Party Libraries